 If not all settings are “On,” repeat the previous steps, save, and reload the page.
 Repeat this process until all settings are set to “On”.

 The following instructions show how to configure a new container with the basic settings.
-A sample Composer configuration (.json) file is used to simplify the process.
+A sample Composer configuration (.json) file is used to simplify the process, importing to generate a tag in a new container.
+For this example, we recommend that you create a new container, rather than modify an existing container.

 |1.||Right-click this link: GMT_M2_Config_json.txt.
 Choose Save link as to download the sample text file.
 Then, do the following:|